Zer0CoolX/Dell-S2716DGR-Calibration-Guide/README.md

 - Contrast: +50%
 - Gamma: +1.00

+When complete click the "Apply" button to commit the changes.
+The Nvidia Control Panel can be closed now.

 ### Conclusion
 I have found the above to give me the best color and picture quality the Dell S2716DGR has to offer.
 After calibrating the colors, I have no complaints about the color reproduction or picture.
 I am really enjoying gaming on the Dell S2716DGR.
 Hopefully these settings will help others enjoy the S2716DG to its maximum potential.